 People interested in HVAC quickly discover why these careers are continuing to grow.
 One is homeowners taking advantage of government incentives to upgrade to more energy-efficient comfort systems.
-It's also important to consider R-22 Freon® coolant, which impacts older equipment.
+It's also important to consider R-22 Freon® coolant, which affects old models.
 Finally, there’s the red-hot real estate market and a property shortage that’s spurred further growth in new construction homes.

 - Air conditioners